-- Obtaining clinical notes: In cases where the AMP is not the person’s usual health practitioner, the AMP can claim funding for obtaining clinical notes and on pay this to the health practitioner who provided the notes.
+- Obtaining clinical notes: In cases where the AMP is not the person’s usual health practitioner, the AMP can claim funding for obtaining clinical notes and pay this to the health practitioner who provided the notes.

-- Complex cases: The AMP can claim additional funding for Module 1 or Module 4 if a complex case requires more time at these parts of the process.
+- Complex cases: The AMP can claim additional funding for Module 1 and Module 4 if a complex case requires more time at these parts of the process.
 This complexity may be related to clinical, social or cultural considerations, including providing support for whānau.

-Details about the modules, additional payments and pricing are on page six onwards of the Assisted Dying Section 88 Notice User Guide.
+Details about the modules, additional payments and pricing are on page six of the Assisted Dying Section 88 Notice User Guide.
 Prices indicated are exclusive of GST.

 How to claim payments

 To register for payments, please complete the Assisted Dying Service Notice 2021 Practitioner Request Form and send to DunedinAASupport@Health.govt.nz.

 - S88 Assisted Dying Notice Application Form (Word, 269 KB)

 - S88 Assisted Dying Notice Application Form (PDF, 355 KB)

 - proof of your bank account (for example, a deposit slip, bank statement or bank letter)

 - your GST status